 How to Work as an Art Critic

-As of 2011, many American newspaper desks were slashing their features budgets, so many art critics and dance, film, and theater critics were let go.
+American newspaper desks continue to slash their features budgets and many art critics and dance, film, and theater critics have been let go.
 In such a bleak publishing environment, is it even possible to work as an art critic?
 In a word—YES.

 In order to succeed, you must first be an expert in your field.
 If you are an art critic writing about sculpture, then you must learn everything there is about sculpture: its history, significance, trends, key figures, sculptural techniques, etc.